cburgmer/build-facts/ARCHITECTURE.md

 ## Syncing

 1. Every build server implementation provides a stream of endless builds per job.
+    1. The first call will fetch all jobs.
+    2. For every job then all builds are lazily requested, with quasi endless pagination.
+2. This two dimensional list of endless builds is passed into the syncing strategy.
-2. The sync strategy will select the matching window, implementing a unified logic which builds to sync.
+3. The syncing strategy will serialise the process and by selecting the matching window, load only the necessary builds per job.

 ![Sync strategy](./docs/sync_strategy.png)